datamesh-architecture/dataproduct-specification/README.md

       - s3
 ```

+Template
+---
+We're currently working on providing a template to help you fill out the data product specification.
+Stay tuned!

 Tooling
 ---
 - [Data Mesh Manager](https://www.datamesh-manager.com/) supports the data product specification and allows the user to import or export data products using this specification.